 Any advice you have would be greatly appreciated.

-First, I want to tell you how sad I was to read your story, and how sorry I am that you are going through this.
+First, I want to tell you how heartbreaking it was to read your story, and how sorry I am that you are going through this.

 It’s difficult for me to give you custody advice because I don’t know you personally, I don’t know your ex, and I don’t know your kids.
 So, I can’t tell you what to do.
 BUT, I can tell you what I would do if I were in your shoes, and get ready, because I am shouting this: I WOULD NEVER GIVE UP MY CHILDREN!!
 Did you hear me?
 I WOULD NEVER GIVE UP MY CHILDREN.